lrbehan/What-s-Cooking-/README.md

     Search for new recipes with keywords ("vegan curry") or a list of ingredients ("asparagus, lemon, chicken") Save recipes to a user Cookbook
     Rate recipes and view rated recipes
-    Edit recipe ingredients and/or instructions and save the new recipe version to the user Cookbook
+    Edit recipe ingredients and/or instructions, add any additional comments, and save the new recipe version to the user Cookbook